Eurodesk Ireland

 Your local Eurodesk Multipliers are an excellent place to start – they are based in local Youth Information Services and have a specialised knowledge on volunteering opportunities in Europe available to young people.
 See the map of multipliers HERE.
 You can also visit European Solidarity Corps.

 Young people with disabilities are encouraged to take part in European Solidarity Corps and specific supports are provided for them as part of the overall programme.
 Sometimes they can volunteer their time and expertise with organisations that specialise in working with or supporting other young people with disabilities.
-More information

-There are many opportunities to volunteer in exchange for accommodation and food that allow you to explore the country in your free time.
+accommodation and food that allow you to explore the country in your free time.

-You can do a range of tasks, such as doing up an old cottage, helping on an organic farm, au-pairing for a family, doing maintenance work on a holiday center, carrying out general duties in a hostel, helping in an orphanage, being a guide for tourists, doing photography projects and much more.
-Examples of sites which list these opportunities are WorkAway and HelpX.
+You can do a range of tasks, such as doing up an old cottage, helping on an organic farm, au-pairing for a family, doing maintenance work on a holiday centre, carrying out general duties in a hostel, helping in an

 WWOOF stands for Worldwide Opportunities on Organic Farms – is where a volunteer works on an organic farm in exchange for accommodation and food.